How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Results

 \subsection{Data reduction and data preprocessing}

 The students evaluated each response based on five categories (i.e., factual correctness, degree of completeness, comprehensibility, quality of the language, and suitability as a sample solution).
-Exploratory factor analysis revealed that the first three categories group together; hence, the ratings were averaged to represent the variable \textit{(perceived) scientific accuracy} for further analysis.
+Exploratory factor analysis revealed that the first two categories group together with the last one; hence, the ratings were averaged to represent the variable \textit{(perceived) scientific accuracy} for further analysis.
 This 3-item scale achieved a mean reliability of Cronbach's $\alpha= 0.80$ (see Table \ref{Reliabilitäten}).
-Further, the last two items group together, representing the \textit{(perceived) linguistic quality} scale that obtains a mean Spearman-Brown coefficient of $r=0.65$.
+Further, the third and fourth item group together, representing the \textit{(perceived) linguistic quality} scale that obtains a mean Spearman-Brown coefficient of $r=0.65$.
 The exact values of the reliabilities can be found in Table \ref{Reliabilitäten}.